 St. John Eudes

-Eventually, John heeded to the call to the priesthood.
-He entered the Bérullian Oratory and in 1625, he was ordained as a priest.
-During the severe plagues in 1627 and 1631, he volunteered to care for the stricken in his own diocese.
+Eventually, John heeded the call to the priesthood.
+He entered the Bérullian Oratory, and in 1625, he was ordained a priest.
+During the severe plagues of 1627 and 1631, he volunteered to care for the stricken in his own diocese.
 Lest he infect his fellow religious, during the plague he lived in a huge cask in the middle of a field.

 Fr.
 John was known for his eloquent and moving preaching.
 When he was thirty-two years old, with his gifts of preaching and his charity as a confessor, he began to give parish missions.
-He realized the need of parish priests for support and encouragement in becoming men both of prayer and of action.
+He realized the need for parish priests’ support and encouragement in becoming men of both prayer and action.
 He conducted conferences for them and outlined the duties they ought to fulfill.
 Fr.
 John preached over a hundred parish missions, some lasting from several weeks to several months.

 Concern for the Formation of the Clergy

 In his parish mission work, Fr.
-John was deeply disturbed by the unfortunate conditions of prostitutes who sought to escape from their miserable life.
-He founded temporary shelters, however, arrangements were not satisfactory.
+John was deeply disturbed by the unfortunate conditions of prostitutes who sought to escape from their miserable lives.
+He founded temporary shelters; however, the arrangements were not satisfactory.
 A certain Madeleine Lamy, who had cared for several of the women, one day said to him, “Where are you off to now?
 To some church, I suppose, where you’ll gaze at the images and think yourself pious.
-And all the time what is really wanted of you is a decent house for these poor creatures.”
-The words, and the laughter of those present, struck deeply within him.
-The result was another new religious community, called the Sisters of Charity of the Refuge to provide a refuge for prostitutes.
+And all the time, what is really wanted of you is a decent house for these poor creatures.”
+The words and the laughter of those present struck deeply within him.
+The result was another new religious community, called the Sisters of Charity of the Refuge, to provide a refuge for prostitutes.

-John Eudes is probably best known for the central theme of his writings: Jesus as the source of holiness; Mary as the model of the Christian life.
-He died at Caen, on August 19th, 1680.
+John Eudes is probably best known for the central themes of his writings: Jesus as the source of holiness and Mary as the model of the Christian life.
+He died at Caen on August 19th, 1680.
 On January 6, 1903, his virtues were declared heroic by Pope Leo XIII.
 The miracles proposed for his beatification were approved by Pope Pius X on May 3, 1908, and he was beatified on April 25, 1909.
 He was canonized in 1925.
 His feast day is August 19.

 Five Interesting Facts About St. John Eudes